react-boilerplate/react-boilerplate/docs/general/faq.md

 To resolve the issue, you can either:

-1) Increase the specificity of the CSS you want to win
+### 1) Increase the specificity of the CSS you want to win

 ```
-// styles.css
+// styles.css (imported css to win)
 .alert.alert {
   background-color: red;
 }
 ```
 ```
-// MyStyledComponent.js
+// MyStyledComponent.js (styled-component css to win)
 const MyStyledComponent = styled.div`
   && {
     background-color: green;